sematext/docs/docs/synthetics/metrics.md

 ### Custom Metrics

 You can script the Browser monitor to collect custom metrics that are specific to your website or use case.
 For example, you might need to measure the time it takes to display auto-suggestions on your website or collect & monitor the value from an element on your webpage.
 You can use the `context.setMetric(name, value)` method in the Browser monitor script in order to define a custom metric.
-All metrics defined in monitors within one Synthetics App should have unique names and will be automatically pre-pended with a `synthetics.browser.custom.` prefix.
+All metrics defined in monitors within one Synthetics App should have unique names and will be automatically prefixed with `synthetics.browser.custom.`.

-Here's an example of a Browser monitor script which defines two custom metrics: the used JavaScript heap size and how long the combined duration of JavaScript execution is.
+Here's an example of a User Journey script which defines two custom metrics: the used JavaScript heap size and how long the combined duration of JavaScript execution is.
 For your convenience, this example is also listed as **Using Custom Metrics** under the **Browse Examples** section while creating the Browser monitor.

 ```javascript
 async function testPage(page, context) {